CryptoMitch/MyCodingJourney/README.md

   - **Course:** Building an Ethereum Blockchain App: 1 Introduction to Blockchain (LinkedIn)
     - **Key Concepts:** Basics of blockchain technology and Ethereum.

+  - **Experience:** Invited by Sylvester Stallone's team to advise them on how to give their NFT Series SLY Planet real world utility.

 ## April 2022
   - **Experience:** Design Website for AlpineX a Web3 Company.
   - **Experience:** Developed a metaverse strategy for clients, ensuring that their digital assets were properly integrated into the metaverse and that they could be used seamlessly by players.
+  - **Experience:** Technical Project Manager at Gamerplex
+    -  **Key Concepts:** Developed engaging and optimized games using Unreal Engine and Unity, ensuring a bug-free and immersive player experience.
+Created visually appealing 3D designs and graphics that aligned with game themes, enhancing the overall game aesthetics.
+  -  **Experience** Get hired by Rob Janoff, the creator of the Apple Logo, to teach his business about using crypto.

 ## Mar 2022
   - **Course:** Non-Fungible Course: Introduction to NFTs (Inevitable Future Institute)